commitdev/docs/docs/eps/ep-expectations.md

 ### Participation and Attendance Expectations

 While you’re in matchmaking, you are required to attend all All-Hands meetings and learning sessions.
-If something urgent comes up and you are unable to attend, please notify the team.
+If something urgent comes up and you are unable to attend, please notify the Engineer Success team.

 ### How Quickly You Can Expect to be Matched and Start a Pilot with a Startup Partner (SP)